Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 What is the purpose of a Sprint Review? (choose the best answer)

 - [ ] To take time to judge the validity of the project.
-- [x] To inspect the Product Increment with the stakeholders and collect feedback on next steps.
+- [x] To inspect the Product Increment with the Stakeholders and collect feedback on next steps.
 - [ ] To review the Scrum Team's activities and processes during the Sprint.
 - [ ] To build team spirit.

 _[⬆ Back to Top](#table-of-contents)_

 84.  ### Question84
-True or False: The Product Owner makes sure the team selects enough from the Product Backlog for a Sprint to satisfy the stakeholders.
+True or False: The Product Owner makes sure the team selects enough from the Product Backlog for a Sprint to satisfy the Stakeholders.

 - [ ] True.
 - [x] False.